dominicstop/react-native-ios-context-menu/README.md

 ### `ContextMenuView` Example 13

-**Summary**: An example showing how to add a subtitle to menu action.
+**Summary**: Menu Action — An example showing how to add a subtitle to menu action.

 <br>